jeffriesd/dsDraw-python/README.md

     Visually swaps the elements at indices i and j.
   * color("c", i, j) --
     Colors elements i to j (inclusive) with the specified color.
 Currently supports the following colors: red, pink, orange, yellow, green, light green, blue, light blue, purple.
+  * hide_values() -- toggles visibility of array values
+  * hide_indices() -- toggles visibility of array indices
+  * compress() -- toggles forced compression.
+If the array is already compressed because of its size, this won't do anything.

    ### BST (Binary Search Tree)
    To create a new bst, provide